aftab3866/Suppli_Data_2025/README.md

 # 🧬 A comprehensive bioinformatics workflow for identifying and validating hub genes across multiple cancer types using TCGA data.
 Cancer remains a leading cause of global mortality, with breast, lung, colorectal, and prostate cancers among the most prevalent.
-Despite their distinct clinical and molecular features, this study aimed to identify shared molecular signatures across these four selected cancer types (SCTs) to uncover potential pan-cancer diagnostic and prognostic biomarkers and therapeutic targets.
-Transcriptomic data from The Cancer Genome Atlas (TCGA) were analyzed through a stringent bioinformatic pipeline.
+Despite their distinct clinical and molecular features, this study aimed to identify conserved molecular signatures across these four selected cancer types (SCTs) to uncover potential pan-cancer diagnostic and prognostic biomarkers, as well as therapeutic targets.
+Transcriptomic data from The Cancer Genome Atlas (TCGA) were systematically analyzed using a rigorous bioinformatic workflow, as outlined below.

 ![Workflow Diagram](workflow.png)